Buddhist Therapy, Life Coaching, Dharma Training

 Anagārika Michael Turner Buddhist Stream-entry Teacher, Awakening Trainer, Stream-enterer Coach

-"The only thing that prevents people from awakening, stream entry, and directly experiencing the stages of enlightenment is incorrect instruction and/or insufficient practice."
+"The only thing that prevents people from awakening, stream-entry, and directly experiencing the stages of enlightenment is incorrect instruction and/or insufficient practice."

-– Anagārika Michael
+– Michael Turner

 Hello!
-My name is Michael Turner (my Dhamma name is Pasannacitta).
+My name is Michael Turner (my Dhamma name is Upāsaka Pasannacitta).

-I am an Early Buddhist teacher, an ariya-puggala (sakadāgāmi), and a full-time Buddhist
+I am an Early Buddhism mentor, ariya-puggala (sakadāgāmi), therapist, coach, Buddhist

-anagārika.
-I work with dedicated Buddhist practitioners to help them attain measurable progress toward Nibbāna.
-This kind of one-on-one training is uncommon for lay practitioners.
-If you are interested, please visit my training page to learn more or contact me to discuss becoming a Buddhist trainee today.
+precept holder, and I spent eight years living and working as a Buddhist anagārika, a pre-monastic renunciant.
+I work with dedicated Buddhist practitioners of all levels, from beginners to advanced, to help them attain measurable progress toward happiness and nibbāna.
+This kind of one-on-one training is uncommon for most lay practitioners.
+If you are interested, please visit my coaching page or training page to learn more, or contact me to discuss becoming a Buddhist trainee today.

 Categories